03-24-2012: May Rough Rice: Production Up as Countries Recover from Last Year's Weather Problems

 Intermarket Analysis

-We fed rough rice, soybeans, and cotton into a neural network to get the following result:
+We fed Rough Rice, Soybeans, and Soybean Meal into a neural network to get the following result:

 Parabolic Chart